 What is credit card fraud?

-Credit card fraud, as you might expect, refers to the fraudulent use of someone else's credit card.
-In the pre internet era, this was only possible by someone lurking behind you at an ATM, watching you input your PIN then pinching the card from your wallet.
-These days though, scammers have an arsenal of tricks to swipe from your credit card, and most don't even need your physical card to do it at all.
-In 2021, Australians lost $495 million to credit card fraud, up 5.7% on 2020.
+Credit card fraud means using someone else's credit card without permission.
+Before the internet, this was only possible by lurking behind someone at an ATM, eyeballing the PIN then pinching the card.
+These days, scammers have an arsenal of tricks to swipe from your credit or debit card, many of which don’t even need the physical card.

-Here are the five most common types of credit card frauds out there, as well as how you can spot them and what you can do if you're caught by one.
+Here are the five most common types of credit card frauds out there, how you can spot them and what you can do if you're caught by one.

 Types of credit card fraud